PhilaeRoetta/PREDICT_PROJECT/README.md

 # Sport Prediction Project
 A Python-based software that manages a sport prediction game on forums.
-It runs on Linux (Ubuntu) and can be executed locally or automatically through GitHub Actions.
+It runs on Linux (Ubuntu) and can be executed locally or manually/automatically through GitHub Actions.

 ## Table of Contents
 - [Input tools and accounts](#inputtoolsaccounts)